-A course offering from the Robert L. Heilbroner Center for Capitalism Studies, co-designed and co-taught by Julia Ott, Mia White, Alana Lentin, Kris Manjapra, Fred Cooper, Janet Roitman, Darrick Hamilton, Terry Williams, Nathan Connolly, Shirley Thompson, Ujju Aggarwal, Natasha Iskander, Nicholas Fiori
+A course offering from the Robert L. Heilbroner Center for Capitalism Studies, co-designed and co-taught by Julia Ott, Mia White, Alana Lentin, Kris Manjapra, Fred Cooper, Janet Roitman, Darrick Hamilton, Terry Williams, Nathan Connolly, Shirley Thompson, Ujju Aggarwal, Natasha Iskander, and Nicholas Fiori.

 Julia Ott, Associate Professor of History and Co-Director of the Robert L. Heilbroner Center for Capitalism Studies, The New School

 Many theories of capitalism set aside slavery as something utterly distinct because under slavery, workers do not labor for a wage.
 An historical and empirical investigation, however, reveals that the factory and the plantation co-evolved so we cannot understand them as artifacts of two discrete economic systems.
 Similarly, classical liberalism and neoclassical economics both view property — and property rights — as the foundation to capitalism, but historically, socially-recognized rights and entitlements — in the form of race, specifically, whiteness — have produced and structured claims on economic value.

 2. Solomon Northup, Ch.
 3-11, Twelve Years a Slave (1853) pg.
 29-146